varshagandhi-01/OutcomePrediction/README.md

 # OutcomePrediction

 Features
-This project uses machine learning to predict an outcome.
+This project uses machine learning to predict an outcome based on kaggle data.
 ---

 ## Table of Contents